segunak/SegunAkinyemi.com/docs/_posts/2022-06-22-adf-synapse-dynamic-user-properties.md

 ---
-title: "Dynamic User Properties in Azure Data Factory and Synapse Analytics"
+title: "Dynamic User Properties in Azure Data Factory and Azure Synapse Analytics"
 excerpt: "Your guide to dynamic user properties in Azure Data Factory and Azure Synapse Analytics."
 classes: wide
 header: